vishusrivastva/docle/Register/README.md

-# a Presence service, similar to that of google docs, which shows people that are currently viewing a particular doc.
+#Docle
-Login And Signin System Complete
+A Presence service, similar to that of google docs, which shows people that are currently viewing a particular doc.

 1. You would need to create both backend & frontend for this application.
 2. Create a basic user registration and authentication system.